nextauthjs/next-auth/www/docs/getting-started/rest-api.md

 Handles retuning requests from OAuth services during sign in.

-For OAuth 2.0 providers, the value of the `state` parameter is checked against the one that was generated when the sign in flow was started.
+For OAuth 2.0 providers that support the `state` option, the value of the `state` parameter is checked against the one that was generated when the sign in flow was started - this uses a hash of the CSRF token which MUST match for both the POST and GET calls during sign in.

 #### GET /api/auth/signout